brucetarlton/2-social-buzz-ai-GBoost-and-LowDefault-Modeling/README.md

 **Advantages**

-- Directly fixes imbalance by creating synthetic defaults[^7]
+- Directly fixes imbalance by creating synthetic defaults
-- RF is robust to feature noise and correlation[^2][^7]
+- RF is robust to feature noise and correlation
-- Practical, easy, and works well in most real low-default cases[^7]
+- Practical, easy, and works well in most real low-default cases

 **Disadvantages**

-- Synthetic data may cause overfitting or be unrealistic with very rare events[^7]
+- Synthetic data may cause overfitting or be unrealistic with very rare events
-- Not effective when only 2-3 true defaults exist[^7]
+- Not effective when only 2-3 true defaults exist
-- The synthetic process can distort the target distribution[^7]
+- The synthetic process can distort the target distribution

 <br>

 ## Modeling Strategies for Extreme Imbalance

 - Combine sampling (SMOTE), weighting, and boosting for best results in low-default settings
-- Use cross-validation and specialized metrics (ROC, recall, F1) to monitor real performance on rare-event detection[^6][^7]
+- Use cross-validation and specialized metrics (ROC, recall, F1) to monitor real performance on rare-event detection

 <br><br>